kyoto-framework/kyoto/.web/docs/prologue.md

 - Don't do work that's already done
 - Don't force developers to use a specific solution (Gin/Chi/GORM/sqlx/etc).
 Let them choose
 - Rely on the server to do the rendering, minimum JS specifics or client-side only behavior

+## Alternatives?

+### Notes

+- I'm not going to compare languages pros & cons, just purpose and ideology
+- Also, I'm not going to take into account existing codebases

+### Laravel Livewire

+Laravel is awesome on my opinion and livewire makes it even more awesome!
+Nice choise for people who want to have "battries included" framework.
+Kyoto is not a framework, it's just a small library and tries to solve another kind of problem - components and asynchronous operations organization.
+Features like context, Server Side Actions, Server Side State, Insights, are just extensions to Core library purpose.
+Also, Kyoto not delivered with batteries "included", it gives more control to developer.

+Differences (Kyoto vs Livewire):

+- Minimalistic over "batteries included"
+- Another approach regarding client-server communication
+- Another purpose

+### Elixir Phoenix

+To be honest, I'm far away from Elixir and Erlang ecosystem generally.
+If you have some time to tell me more about Phoenix, I'll be very grateful!

+Differences (Kyoto vs Phoenix):

+- Need more details

+### JavaScript Frameworks

+The most delicious piece of cake.
+Please, check "Motivation" part.
+I'd like to notice, that Kyoto not tries to replace popular PWA/SPA approach, but to reduce it usage where it's not needed.
+If any of JS Frameworks works for you, so, why not?

+Differences (Kyoto vs JS Frameworks):

+- Give more control to developer
+- Reduce amount of dependencies
+- Make SSR and debugging easier

+### Any other?

+Just create an issue or contact with email if you'll find something interseting!